 Remember that a toy rule is not about making you both miserable.
 Start slow.
 For example, you could ask your child to pick out all the broken toys or all the toys she has not played with in the past 2 weeks.

 Just because your child doesn’t play with a particular toy does not mean that she will not cling to it when she learns that she has to part ways with it.

 It will suddenly become her “favorite” toy.
 Don’t sweat the small stuff.
 Other options you can try are rotating the toys or keeping some toys at a different location (for example at the grandparents’ house).

-3) Explain your actions when deciding on the toys your kid needs
+3) Explain your actions when deciding on the number of toys your child should have